 1- Mystery Bags

 Mystery Bags can be related to the content being taught that day.
 Teachers can give clues, students can raise their hand and unmute to give guesses, write their guesses on their whiteboards to show the class OR they could submit their guess through a google form.
 They could be kept guessing for a couple of days.
 (If you use a google form, you could show them a bar graph of results to tie in math skills!)
 One way the mystery bag concept has been used in the past is to teach adjectives!
-Check out THIS post to see our “What’s in the Bag?” product and ideas.
+Check out this post: Adjectives, Adjectives, Adjectives, to get a closer look at our “What’s in the Bag?” activity.

 2- Silent Dance Party